NavinchandSahu/Expense-Tracker/README.md

 ## How It Works
 1. User enters expense details
-2. App writes data to the SQLite database
+2. App writes data to the MySQL database
 3. Table refreshes to show the latest entries
 4. User can select a row & delete it anytime